nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 ## Practical things to do
 - [ ] bar Graph with buffer size vs count of read and write syscalls
-- [ ] comparison between the distribution of readed bytes and written bytes (bar graph)
+- [ ] comparison between the distribution of readed and written bytes (bar graph)
+- [ ] Graph with the count of on-cpu and off-cpu events for each buffer size
+- [ ] same graph with sleep and wakeup"

+# Lab 3 - Performance monitoring counters